randym/axlsx/README.md

 **6. Support for automatically formatted 1904 and 1900 epocs configurable in the workbook.

-**7. Add jpg, gif and png images to worksheets
+**7. Add jpg, gif and png images to worksheets with hyperlinks

 **8. Refernce cells in your worksheet with "A1" and "A1:D4" style references or from the workbook using "Sheett1!A3:B4" style references